httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Rich Functionality

-The simplest possible use of HTTP is to POST data to a single URL, thereby effectively tunnelling through the protocol.

-This "RPC" style of communication does get some benefit from using HTTP -- namely, message framing and the availability of implementations -- but fails to realise many others when used exclusively:
+HTTP offers a number of features to applications, such as:

+* Message framing
+* Multiplexing (in HTTP/2)
+* Integration with TLS
+* Support for intermediaries (proxies, gateways, Content Delivery Networks)
+* Client authentication
+* Content negotiation for format, language, and other features
-* Caching for server scalability, latency and bandwidth reduction, and reliability;
+* Caching for server scalability, latency and bandwidth reduction, and reliability
-* Granularity of access control (through use of a rich space of URLs);
+* Granularity of access control (through use of a rich space of URLs)
-* Partial content to selectively request part of a response;
+* Partial content to selectively request part of a response
-* Definition of an information space using URLs; and
-* The ability to interact with the application easily using a Web browser.
+* The ability to interact with the application easily using a Web browser

-Using such a high-level protocol to tunnel simple semantics has downsides too; because of its more advanced capabilities, breadth of deployment and age, HTTP's complexity can cause interoperability problems that could be avoided by using a simpler substrate (e.g., WebSockets {{?RFC6455}}, if browser support is necessary, or TCP {{?RFC0793}} if not), or making the application be based upon HTTP, instead of using it (as defined in {{used}}).

-Applications that use HTTP are encouraged to accommodate the various features that the protocol offers, so that their users receive the maximum benefit from it.
+Applications that use HTTP are encouraged to utilise the various features that the protocol offers, so that their users receive the maximum benefit from it, and to allow it to be deployed in a variety of situations.
 This document does not require specific features to be used, since the appropriate design tradeoffs are highly specific to a given situation.
-However, following the practices in {{bp}} will help make them available.
+However, following the practices in {{bp}} is a good starting point.

 # Best Practices for Using HTTP {#bp}